Choose from one of the following categories and plan your event using this Planning Guide (en español).

 Consider having a kick-off by the PTA President (or someone else) that gives an overview of the event objectives and sets the framework of Take Your Family to School Week (in a fun way!)
 Throughout the event, remind families to all be involved in the activities – it should be for parents too!
 Don’t forget to take pictures throughout.
 At the end, thank volunteers and community members for their help.

 Congratulations!
 Your event is over.
 Now is the time to celebrate your success!
 Use this sample template (en español) to thank your amazing volunteers and event supporters.
-And, tell us how your event went by completing a Program Leader Feedback Form.

 Don’t forget to also share your event success with your school community and National PTA.
 Email pictures of families engaged in activities at your event to Programs@PTA.org.
 Share with National PTA on social media using the hashtag #PTAProud.